SubRip (.SRT) subtitles support in players

 [1] [BUG] The presence of "display coordinates" cause the player to recognize timings as text

-[2] Fourth text has moved at 00:00:45 of "SubRip subtitles capability tester by ale5000"
+[2] Fourth text has moved at 00:00:45 of "SubRip subtitles capability tester by ale5000", this also fail: "Tester for overlapped subtitles in SubRip subtitles by ale5000"

 [3] It doesn't work when it is set to "Load when needed"